-These $3,500-and-under DSLRs boast the same full-frame image sensors as their $6,000-plus, top-of-the-line siblings.
+These $3,500-and-under DSLRs offer the same full-frame image sensors as their $6,000-plus, top-of-the-line siblings.
 They don't shoot as speedily and aren't quite as rock-solid durable, but they'll save you thousands of dollars.

-Yet it's nearly a tie between the D800 and its archrival, the Canon EOS 5D Mark III (*Est. $3,455 body only).
-The Nikon ekes ahead thanks to its jaw-dropping resolution, but the Canon shoots faster and handles dim light better.
+Still, it's nearly a tie between the Nikon D800 and its archrival, the Canon EOS 5D Mark III (Est. $3,400 (body only)) .
+The Nikon inches ahead thanks to its jaw-dropping resolution, but the Canon shoots faster and handles dim light better.
 With 61 points, the EOS 5D Mark III's autofocus system is "extraordinary," and the high quality of its video makes the camera a choice for serious videographers.